 Some Frequently Asked Questions About Guild Living at Uxbridge.

 We take great care from the outset of the design process to consider issues such as separation distances between neighbouring properties and building heights as well as the more detailed design issues such as the locations of windows and balconies.
 We’ll take on board input from our neighbours during consultation where possible.

 Issues that often create the main impact on neighbouring properties such as overlooking, daylight/sunlight assessments and visual impact are all assessed via appointed specialist consultants to ensure any impact is reduced as much as possible through the design process.

 We’ll maintain a dialogue with councillors, officers and community groups in each city within which we’re developing.
 This will usually be through a series of public consultations designed to be open and honest, and to engage with others.
 You can submit feedback or comments on our proposals using the form on this page.

 Most of our residences are Guild Living Residences.
 These stylish, practical homes are designed for ‘ageing in place.’
-This means that if your requirements change, we can provide discreet and respectful services from domestic support to care, as and when needed – all designed to help you stay as independent as possible.
+This means that if your requirements change, we can provide discreet and respectful services from domestic support, as and when needed – all designed to help you stay as independent as possible.